scmadmad/ResourceHost/EA_Challenge/README.md

 However, if we don’t have a restrict expectation of the precision of rank, then another solution is that we can change the bucket a little bit to save the user score into buckets based on different score ranges.
 In this way, we can reduce the bucket number and improve the efficiency a lot, which works even if the total score range is huge.
 For instance, assume that the scores are distributed within the range [0, 99], we can set 4 buckets, each buckets need to store the frequency and the score range.
 Take the following diagram as example.

-![enter image description here](images/bucket.jpg?raw=true) In this way, we can predict the rank of a given score.
+![enter image description here](images/bucket.jpg?raw=true)

+In this way, we can predict the rank of a given score.
 For instance, if a user have score 60, we will be looking at the bucket [50, 74], and use the frequency of this bucket (42) and the highest rank of this section ( score 74 ranked at 5th place) to calculate the target rank by this formula:
 `Rank = 5 + 42 * (74-60)/(74-50) = 30`

 For the highest rank of each bucket, we can simply get them by calculating the frequency of all higher or lower buckets.
 The time complexity of findRank in this algorithm is O( C ) where C is the number of buckets, and setScore is O(1).
 Or, we can also set a scheduled task to constantly scan all the buckets and pre-generate their highest rank, which will reduce the findRank to O(1) time complexity.

+- Pros
-Pros: Extremely efficient.
+	- Extremely efficient.
+- Cons
-Cons: The rank we got could be imprecise, especially when the scores are not uniformly distributed.
+	- The rank we got could be imprecise, especially when the scores are not uniformly distributed.

 ## Conclusion